meteatamel/knative-tutorial/docs/07-deploycloudrun.md

 Done.
 ```

-If you visit the url of the service again, you should see `Hello C# Sample v1` instead!
+If you visit the url of the service again, you should see `Hello v1` instead!

 ## What's Next?